nishantkr18/GSoC-2020-mlpack/README.md

 # Addition of Rainbow and Soft Actor-Critic to RL codebase

-## Abstract:
 Hi!
+Maintaining mlpack's tradition, this page contains weekly updates of my contributions at mlpack during Google Summer of Code(2020).

+## Project Abstract:
 This summer, I'd like to add Rainbow [Hessel et al., 2017](https://arxiv.org/abs/1710.02298) and Soft Actor-Critic [Haarnoja et al., 2019](https://arxiv.org/abs/1812.05905) to the existing reinforcement learning codebase of **[mlpack](http://mlpack.org/)**, as I feel these are one of the most in-demand and recent algorithms, whose implementation in [mlpack](http://mlpack.org/) would be crucial.

 Here are the details of what I expect to have accomplished at the end of the summer.